abelectronicsuk/ABElectronics_CPP_Libraries/ServoPi/README.md

 Set the servo position
 **Parameter:**  channel - 1 to 16
 **Parameter:**  position - value between 0 and the maximum number of steps.
-**Optional Parameter:** steps - The number of steps between the the low and high servo limits.
+**Optional Parameter:** steps - The number of steps between the low and high servo limits.
 This is preset at 250 but can be any number between 0 and 4095.
 On a typical RC servo a step value of 250 is recommended.
 **Returns:** null

 ---